sonictim/SMDupeRemover/README.md

 The second line prioritize deleting records with *Audio Files* in their path over files that do not contain it.

 Two examples of this are generated in the comments for you when you create this config file via the `--generate-config-files` tag.
-If you would like to see my full config, you can use the `--tjf` flag that will generate a config file with my personal settings.

 If you are curious, this is my full config that currently works best for how I have my library organized.  **YMMV**